Xalgorithms/general-documentation/docs/data.storage.md

 1. Filtering the effective rules based on envelope data in the document.
 These are called *applicable* rules.

+## Document envelopes

+For every document submitted to the XADF, there exists an *envelope* that describes meta-data about the document itself.
+This includes parties in the transaction, dates, etc. This envelope data is used to determine [efficacy](./pipeline.md).
+Rather than fetching and reorganizing the data that could be retrieved from MongoDB (the envelope is *part* of the document), we store a simple table in
+Cassandra:

+* *document_id*: The public_id of the document stored in MongoDB
+* *party*: One of "supplier", "customer", "payee", "buyer", "seller" or "tax"
+* *country*: An ISO-3166-1 country code for the referenced party
+* *region*:  An ISO-3166-2 region code for the referenced party
+* *timezone*: The IANA tz identifier for the jurisdiction of the transaction
+* *issued*: The effective issuing date and time for the document

 ## Effective rules

 When new or updated rules are stored in the ArangoDB, this will cause